magento/magento2/app/code/Magento/Backup/README.md

 # Magento_Backup module

-The Magento_Backup allows administrators to perform backups and rollbacks.
+The Magento_Backup module allows administrators to perform backups and rollbacks.
 Types of backups include system, database and media backups.
 This module relies on the Cron module to schedule backups.

-The Magento_Backup does not affect the storefront.
+The Magento_Backup module does not affect the storefront.

 For more information about this module, see [Magento Backups](https://docs.magento.com/m2/ce/user_guide/system/backups.html)